Art toys for kids are a lifesaver at my house.

 Magnetic Tile Art

-This set of Magnetic Mini Tile Art is really fun, and practical!
+This set of Magnetic Mini Tile Art is a really fun and practical art toy for kids!
 Not only did we get a fun art project out of the set, we also have usable magnets for our fridge!
 Fair warning: it is hard to get the pictures to come out looking like they do on the box, especially for little kids!
 (My butterfly was darn close.)

 Oh, also, these make fabulous teacher gifts!